Medowhill/pl_articles/en/3/index.md

 For a nonempty list, the function checks whether the head is odd or not.
 If the head is odd, the resulting list contains the head and its tail is the tail with only odd integers.
 Otherwise, the head is removed.

-Define function `positive`, which takes a list as an argument and returns a list, whose every element is a positive integer.
+Define function `positive`, which takes a list as an argument and returns a list whose every element is a positive integer.

 <details><summary>`positive` code</summary>
 ```scala